agporto/markdown-cv/index.md

 ### Published

+`2023` K.L.Voje, M. Grabowski, A. Holstad, __A.
+Porto__, M. Tsuboi, and G. Bolstad.
+2023.
+Does lack of evolvability constrain adaptation?
+If so, on what time scales? _In: Evolvability – a new and unifying concept in evolutionary biology?_ Editors, Thomas F. Hansen and Christophe Pelabon._In Press_.

 `2022` Zhang,C., __A.
 Porto__, S. Rolfe, A. Kocatulum, A.M.
 Maga.
 2022.
-Automated Landmarking via Multiple Templates. _PLOS One_. _In press_.
+Automated Landmarking via Multiple Templates. _PLoS ONE_ vol.17(12): e0278035.

 `2022` Hubbe,A., G. Garcia, H. Sebastião, __A.
 Porto__, F. Machado, J.M.
 Cheverud, G. Marroig.
 2021.
 Morphological integration during postnatal ontogeny: implications for evolutionary biology. _Evolution_. _In press_.

-`2021` Love, A.C., M. Grabowski, D. Houle, L.H.
+`2022` Love, A.C., M. Grabowski, D. Houle, L.H.
 Liow, __A.
 Porto__, M. Tsuboi, K.J Voje and G. Hunt.
-2021.
-Evolvability and the Fossil record.
-Paleobiology, _First View_, pp. 1-24.
+2022.
+Evolvability and the Fossil record. _Paleobiology_ vol.48(2), pp.186-209.

 `2021` Lürig, M.,  S. Donoughe, E.I.
 Svensson, __A.
 Porto__ and M. Tsuboi.
 2021.
 Computer Vision, Machine Learning, and the Promise of Phenomics in Ecology and Evolutionary Biology. _Frontiers in Ecology and Evolution_ vol. 9, p.
 148.